 Palazzo Farnese: (left) detail of the cornice;

-Pope Paul III is usually associated with his imposing palace in Regola; Margaret, the wife of his grandson Pier Luigi lived in Palazzo Madama and in her fiefdom at Castel Madama,
+Pope Paul III is usually associated with his imposing family palace; Margaret, the wife of his grandson Pier Luigi owned Palazzo Madama, Villa Madama and the fiefdom of Castel Madama,

-Cardinal Alessandro started to build a large countryside palace at Caprarola and bought the land where he designed one of the first Italian gardens, the Orti Farnesiani.
+Cardinal Alessandro started to build a large countryside palace at Caprarola and bought the land on the Palatine where he designed one of the first Italian gardens, the Orti Farnesiani.

 Palazzo dei Pupazzi is another palace built during the pontificate of Pope Paul III.

 Pope Paul III realized that the hopes of eradicating the Reformation by